maen08/djangoroku/README.md

 #### How?

-  - Configure the `settings.py` file for deployment
+  - Configures the `settings.py` file for deployment
-  - Install all the necessary packages in your project
+  - Installs all the necessary packages in your project
-  - Deploy the application while coding
+  - Deploys the application while coding
-  - Configure the default database, `sqlite` in heroku
+  - Configures the default database, `sqlite` in heroku

 ### Tech